 Diet and Nutrition

 The Parson Russell terrier is an active dog breed that will do best on a quality high-protein dog food.
 Don’t let these little dogs become overweight; limit meals to twice a day and keep treats in check.
-Remember, too, that this agile breed is capable of jumping up to surprising heights—so don’t leave your dinner table unattended!
+Remember, too, that this agile breed is capable of jumping up to surprising heights, so don’t leave your dinner table or any snacks unattended.

 Intelligent and quick learners